 - Managed identity authentication

-These omissions are intentional: the goal is to illustrate how each storage type is wired, not provide drop-in data pipeline modules.
+These omissions are intentional: the goal is to illustrate how each datastore type is wired, not provide drop-in storage modules.
 See the Datastore resource reference for all available configuration options.

 Let's configure Azure Machine Learning Datastores